crossroadsfpga/enso/docs/primitives/device.md

 The hardware implementation can also time stamp packets as they are sent and compute the RTT when they return.
 This is useful to measure latency.
 As with the rate limiter, this configuration is applied to all pipes.
 You can enable time stamping by calling [`Device::EnableTimeStamping()`](/software/classenso_1_1Device.html#a86e350a5dbf6145858c9b3739736c6e0) and disable it by calling [`Device::DisableTimeStamping()`](/software/classenso_1_1Device.html#ae77a9be57a5d8e26009da7fa9239d4b7).

 When timestamping is enabled, all outgoing packets will receive a timestamp and all incoming packets will have an RTT (in number of cycles).
 You may use [`get_pkt_rtt()`](/software/helpers_8h.html#ace30043e3eb62368ccf750a139a16383) to retrieve the RTT for a returning packet.
 This function will return the RTT in number of cycles.
 You can convert it to nanoseconds by multiplying it by [`kNsPerTimestampCycle`](/software/consts_8h.html#a512ca8b1b9bae1397e47b3642f1b30ea).

+### Round-Robin Steering

+As described in [Binding and flow steering](rx_enso_pipe.md#binding-and-flow-steering), the NIC sends packets that do not match any binding rules to fallback pipes.
+By default, this is done using a hash of the five-tuple.
+You can change it to use round-robin instead by using [`Device::EnableRoundRobin()`](/software/classenso_1_1Device.html#ab0c6fe16134c0dff1025a5e3938b6af7) or revert back to the default by using [`Device::DisableRoundRobin()`](/software/classenso_1_1Device.html#a830b9bec4273c273acedd7b126b663fb).